vstelmakh/psr-test-logger/README.md

 - **Automatic PHPUnit Integration** - Works seamlessly within PHPUnit test cases, with zero configuration.
 - **Extensible** - Easily customizable to fit your testing needs.

-The main advantage of PSR Test Logger in comparison to mocking logger in your tests is simplicity of development and maintenance.
+If you wonder why not to just mock the logger interface in your tests.
+The main 🏆 advantage of PSR Test Logger in comparison to mocking logger - is simplicity of development and maintenance.
 For more details and examples see the [Advantages of PSR Test Logger over Mock](./docs/advantages-over-mock.md).

 ## Requirements